noppelmax/PoPETS_ArtifactNotes/Artefact_Award_new.md

 Award will consist of highlight on the PETs website (similar to other awards) acknowledging the artifacts excellence.

 Award Rules/Eligibility
 Artifact submitted and accepted for a paper published in the current PoPETS publication year in any of the four submission cycles.
+Award worthiness is based on initial submission (not the changes that lead to accept back and forht with reviewers).
+This encourages a strong initial submission and rewards authors for their efforts.

 Award decisions:
 Artifact committee members during reviews can check a box in HotCRP to indicate that an artifact should be considered for the award.